seeARMS/yeplive-api/readme.md

 a JSON web token is issued for all clients that after they authenticate.
 Using the token the clinet includes `Authorization: Bearer {yourtokenhere}` in all requests as a header.
 The server then checks against the token and gets the proper user.

+#####How does Social Login work?

+#####Mobile:

+For the mobile client, you will use your platform specific SDK for each of the social platforms to authenticate with their OAUTH service and get an access token.
+From there you will send the access token along with the your user id for that platform to `/mobile/auth`.
+This will either create a new user or use an existing user depending on if you have used the app before.
+This method responds with an API access token.

+#####Web:

+TODO